 Normal Function

-The TTR gene provides instructions for producing a protein called transthyretin.
+The TTR gene provides instructions for making a protein called transthyretin.
 This protein transports vitamin A (retinol) and a hormone called thyroxine throughout the body.
-To transport thyroxine, four transthyretin proteins must be attached (bound) to each other to form a four-protein unit (tetramer).
-To transport retinol, transthyretin must form a tetramer and also bind to retinol binding protein.
-Transthyretin is produced primarily in the liver.
-A small amount of this protein is produced in an area of the brain called the choroid plexus and in the light-sensitive tissue that lines the back of the eye (the retina).
+To transport thyroxine, four transthyretin proteins must attach (bind) to each other to form a four-protein unit (tetramer).
+To transport retinol, transthyretin must form a tetramer and bind to another protein called retinol-binding protein.
+Transthyretin is produced primarily in the liver, and a small amount of this protein is produced in an area of the brain called the choroid plexus and in the light-sensitive tissue that lines the back of the eye (the retina).

 Health Conditions Related to Genetic Changes